25 Amazing "Star Wars" Facts Even Fans Don't Know

-Titrating trivia from a galaxy far, far away
+These trivia tidbits from a galaxy far, far away will surprise even die-hards.

 The Star Wars movies just might be the analyzed, documented, and discussed science-fiction franchise ever created.
-And yet, there's still so much about the films movies that even the most die-hard fans don't know.
-Even if you consider yourself a Jedi master of Star Wars trivia—a certified historian of all things Skywalker and Solo—there are likely a few jaw-dropping tidbits that will still be news to you, and here are 20 of them.
+And yet, there's still so much about the movies that even die-hard fans don't know.
+Even if you consider yourself a Jedi master of Star Wars trivia—a certified historian of all things Skywalker and Solo—there are likely a few jaw-dropping tidbits that will still be news to you.
+Here are 25 Star Wars facts that may surprise you, no matter how many hundreds of times you've watched the series.
+And for gags that only fans will get, here are 30 Silly Star Wars Jokes That Are Actually Hilarious.

 R2-D2 once spoke English, and was kind of a jerk.

-The R2-D2 we all know and love from the Star Wars movies speaks only in beeps and whistles, a robot language that most of his friends can understand.
+The R2-D2 we all know and love speaks only in beeps and whistles, a robot language that most of his friends can understand.
 But in the original draft of Star Wars, written in 1974, R2-D2 spoke in complete sentences.

 Even more alarming, he was not the lovable goof he would later become.
 He was actually kind of a bully, berating his pal C-3PO with insults like, "You're a mindless, useless philosopher," and "You're nothing more than a dim-witted, emotion-brained intellectual.
 Why you were created is beyond my logic systems."
 Sheesh, take the hostility down a notch, will ya?